mattbal/binary-classifier/README.md

 ### OCR Classifier

-Given an image of handwritten character, we need to predict whether the corresponding letter is vowel (a, e, i, o, u) or consonant.
+Given an image of a handwritten character, we need to predict whether the corresponding letter is a vowel (a, e, i, o, u) or a consonant.
 You are provided with a training and testing set.

-Data format.
-Each non-empty line corresponds to one input-output pair.
+**Data format.** Each non-empty line corresponds to one input-output pair.
 128 binary values after “im” correspond to the input features (pixel values of a binary image).
 The letter immediately afterwards is the corresponding output label.

 a) Compute the the number of mistakes made during each iteration (1 to 20).